How can you recognize an ATM skimming device?

 ATM skimming devices in action

-Another key way to avoid fraud when using your debit card is to be on the lookout for skimming devices.
+Another way to avoid fraud when using your debit card is to be on the lookout for skimming devices.
 But how many of us know how to recognize an ATM skimmer when we see one?

 What ATM skimming devices look like

+The prospect of having your financial information stolen is disturbing, but knowing how to minimize your risk of ATM skimming goes a long way to protecting yourself.
 The FBI also recently published an article on ATM skimming that includes photos of several types of skimmers and an infographic explaining what to look for in detail.
 If you want to learn more about skimming devices, consider this your next stop.

 Pam Leibfried is a marketing content specialist whose love of words led to a writing and editing career.
 After a brief stint teaching English, she transitioned to corporate communications and spent 20 years at The Nielsen Company before joining Alliant’s content development team.
 Early in her work life, Pam’s friend Matt explained the benefits of a 401(k) and her dad encouraged her to start a Roth IRA.
 Their good counsel prompted her to prioritize retirement savings, which just might enable her to retire early so she can read more and live out the slogan on her fave T-shirt: “I have a retirement plan: I plan on quilting.”